-(vi) Coordinate, to the extent practical, audits or reviews made by or for Federal agencies that are in addition to the audits made pursuant to this part, so that the additional audits or reviews build upon rather than duplicate audits performed in accordance with this part.
+(vii) Coordinate, to the extent practical, audits or reviews made by or for Federal agencies that are in addition to the audits made pursuant to this part, so that the additional audits or reviews build upon, rather than duplicate, audits performed in accordance with this part.

-(vii) Coordinate a management decision for cross-cutting audit findings (see in § 200.1 of this part) that affect the Federal programs of more than one agency when requested by any Federal awarding agency whose awards are included in the audit finding of the auditee.
+(viii) Coordinate a management decision for cross-cutting audit findings that affect the Federal programs of more than one agency when requested by any Federal agency whose awards are included in the audit finding of the auditee.
+Cross-cutting audit finding means an audit finding where the same underlying condition or issue affects all Federal awards (including Federal awards of more than one Federal agency or pass-through entity); for example, a cross-cutting audit finding may include an issue related to the recipient’s accounting system.

-(viii) Coordinate the audit work and reporting responsibilities among auditors to achieve the most cost-effective audit.
+(ix) Coordinate the audit work and reporting responsibilities among auditors to achieve the most cost-effective audit.

-(ix) Provide advice to auditees as to how to handle changes in fiscal years.
+(x) Provide advice to auditees as to how to handle changes in fiscal year.

 (b) Oversight agency for audit responsibilities.
 An auditee who does not have a designated cognizant agency for audit will be under the general oversight of the Federal agency determined in accordance with § 200.1 oversight agency for audit.
 A Federal agency with oversight for an auditee may reassign oversight to another Federal agency that agrees to be the oversight agency for audit.
 Within 30 calendar days after any reassignment, both the old and the new oversight agency for audit must provide notice of the change to the FAC, the auditee, and, if known, the auditor.
 The oversight agency for audit:

-(1) Must provide technical advice to auditees and auditors as requested.
+(1) Must provide technical advice and assistance to auditees and auditors.

 (2) May assume all or some of the responsibilities normally performed by a cognizant agency for audit.

-(c) Federal awarding agency responsibilities.
-The Federal awarding agency must perform the following for the Federal awards it makes (See also the requirements of § 200.211):
+(c) Awarding Federal agency responsibilities.
+In addition to all other requirements of this part, the awarding Federal agency must:

-(1) Ensure that audits are completed and reports are received in a timely manner and in accordance with the requirements of this part.
+(1) Ensure that audits are completed, and reports are received in a timely manner in accordance with the requirements of this part.

-(2) Provide technical advice and counsel to auditees and auditors as requested.
+(2) Provide technical advice and assistance to auditees and auditors.

-(3) Follow-up on audit findings to ensure that the recipient takes appropriate and timely corrective action.
-As part of audit follow-up, the Federal awarding agency must:
+(3) Follow-up on audit findings to ensure that non-Federal entities take appropriate and timely corrective action.
+Follow-up includes:

-(i) Issue a management decision as prescribed in § 200.521;
+(i) Issuing a management decision in accordance with § 200.521;

-(ii) Monitor the recipient taking appropriate and timely corrective action;
+(ii) Monitoring the non-Federal entity’s progress implementing a corrective action;

-(iii) Use cooperative audit resolution mechanisms (see the definition of cooperative audit resolution in § 200.1 of this part) to improve Federal program outcomes through better audit resolution, follow-up, and corrective action; and
+(iii) Using a cooperative audit resolution approach to improve Federal program outcomes through better audit resolution, follow-up, and corrective action, which means the use of audit follow-up techniques promoting prompt corrective action by improving communication, fostering collaboration, promoting trust, and developing an understanding between the Federal agency and the non-Federal entity.
+This approach is based upon: